maxmcd/gRPSQLite/README.md

 This is implemented by:
 1. When the VFS writes, it includes the checksum of the data, which you should store
-2. When the VFS reads, it includes the checksum that it has locally, and you can compare to what you have
+2. When the VFS reads, it includes the checksum that it has locally
-3. If the checksum matches what you have, you can respond with a blank data array, which tells the VFS to read the data locally
+3. If the checksum matches what you have at the server you can respond with a blank data array, which tells the VFS to read the data locally

 Depending on how you store data, this can dramatically speed up reads.